WillPaul20/JavaScript_CP1290_FinalProject/ReadMe.md

 At this time my goal is to build out a fully functioning base version of the game and allow for the user to select their difficulty (i.e Number of mines) and have a scoring system built in as well.

+## Final Notes & Future Updates:

+Upon completion of this project there a few notable things I did not get to complete which I wanted to.
+These things will be completed over time as I am (at the time of writing this) one week away from my exams.
+So I have more pressing matters to atend to!
+But, hopefully coming soon I'll be able to check off the following incomplete features I wish to implement:
+* Scoring System
+* Timer
+* Better UI

 ## Credit Where Credit is Due:
 I used this YouTube video as a major inspiration for this project and added / tweaked a few things to fit what I was wanting to build for this project.
 [The Coding Train - MineSweeper Coding Challenge](https://www.youtube.com/watch?v=LFU5ZlrR21E&t=1815s)